Family Planning Fellowship

 The Center for Family Planning Research at UC Davis was established in 2011 under the leadership of Dr. Mitchell Creinin, Professor and Director of Family Planning.
 Dr. Creinin was previously the Director of the Center for Family Planning Research at University of Pittsburgh which he established in 1994 and grew to become one of the leading family planning research centers in the United States.
 The Center for Family Planning Research has active funding through the NIH, foundations and industry.
 The fellow will be an active participant in ongoing trials as well as be expected to design and conduct his/her own research trial.
 The researchers in the Center also have important relationships with stem cell researchers in the Department of Surgery, working on in utero cures for developmental and medical problems.
 UC Davis is home of the country’s largest stem cell research facility, the UC Davis Institute for Regenerative Cures, with world renowned reproductive stem cell biologists.
 Other important collaborative opportunities at UC Davis include the University of California, Davis School of Veterinary Medicine and the California National Primate Research Center.
 The fellow will also gain experience in grant writing, budgeting, contracts, and other administrative aspects of clinical research.

-All fellows will be required to participate in an international family planning experience.
-International placements will last between one and three months.
-These placements will be an opportunity for the fellow to learn about family planning, abortion and reproductive health in contexts outside of the United States.
-This experience will be fully funded by the fellowship and the amount of time required will be negotiated.
+All fellows will be required to participate in an international or domestic underserved family planning experience.
+These placements will last between one and three months and provide an opportunity for the fellow to learn about family planning, abortion and reproductive health in contexts outside the U.S. or in underserved areas within the U.S. This experience will be fully funded by the fellowship and the amount of time required will be negotiated.

 Unless the fellow already has a Master’s degree prior to starting fellowship, all fellows will be expected to obtain a Master of Advanced Study in Clinical Research or Master of Public Health degree at UC Davis during their Fellowship.
 The costs for tuition, fees and books are fully covered by the fellowship.